moh3a/reglini/README.md

 ## Issues

-- ALMOST ALL ZAPIEX SERVICES ARE DOWN !!!
+ALMOST ALL ZAPIEX SERVICES ARE DOWN.